 MedPAC released a hospice payment advisory report in March 2020 where it identified concerns and offered recommendations on the hospice payment system.

-MedPAC concluded that the aggregate level of payment could be reduced and would still be sufficient to cover high-quality hospice care.
-It made two recommendations in the report:
+It concluded that the aggregate level of payment could be reduced and would still be sufficient to cover high-quality hospice care.
+And, it made two recommendations in the report: